Dan Kratzer

-Daniel Leon Kratzer (born July 7, 1949) is a former American football player and coach.
+Daniel Leon Kratzer (born July 7, 1949) is an American former professional football player and college coach.
+He played as a wide receiver for the Kansas City Chiefs of the National Football League (NFL).
 Kratzer served as the head football coach at Ohio Northern (1984–1985), Hastings (1990–1994), Lindenwood (1995–2000), and South Dakota Mines (2005–2011), compiling a career college football coaching record of 90–116–1.

 Playing career

-Kratzer, a wide receiver, played high school football in Lathrop, Missouri before playing college football at Northern Arizona and Missouri Valley in the early 1970.
+Kratzer, a wide receiver, played high school football in Lathrop, Missouri before playing college football for the Northern Arizona Lumberjacks and Missouri Valley in the early 1970.
 Kratzer holds the NAIA record for average yards per catch for a season with 30.63, on 30 catches for 919 yards, set in 1970.

 Professionally, he was an eighth round draft pick of the Cincinnati Bengals in the 1972 NFL draft, but did not play for them; he only played in a single game in 1973 for the Kansas City Chiefs.

 Coaching career

 Kratzer was an assistant under Sam Wyche at Indiana University Bloomington in 1983 before being named the head football coach at Ohio Northern University.
 He later was the third head football coach at Lindenwood located in St. Charles, Missouri, and he held that position for six seasons, from 1995 until 2000.
 His overall coaching record at Lindenwood was 29–35.
 Prior to that, he also served as head coach for three Missouri high schools for seven total seasons, head coach at Ohio Northern for two seasons, earned two conference championships during his five years at Hastings.
 His longest tenure was his last serving as head coach at the South Dakota School of Mines for seven years, ending in 2011 and marking SDSM&T's transition to NCAA Division II.